 A decade or two ago, the idea of creating your own home recording studio might have seemed prohibitively expensive.
 In this hi-tech computer age, though, just about everything is possible — even the ability to make a home studio of your very own without breaking the bank.
-In fact, with just five basic items, you can get started on your quest to make a home studio.
-Here’s what you need:
+In fact, with just nine basic items, you can get started on your quest to make a home studio.

 1. A Computer

-There’s no getting around this one.
+This equipment is essential.
 The affordability of the home computer is what makes an inexpensive home recording studio possible.
 Of course, it’s still an expense, so if you already have a computer that will work, you may just want to start with the one you have.
-Because faster is better, give that computer a good system check and get rid of anything you don’t need that might be slowing it down
+Because faster is better, give that computer a good system check and get rid of anything you don’t need that might be slowing it down.

-Pick up some professional studio monitors, rather than traditional commercial speakers, as they will give you a more honest sound for mixing purposes.
+Speakers are critical when mixing because they provide the most accurate representation of the sound.
+Pick up some professional studio monitors rather than traditional commercial speakers, as they will give you a more honest sound for mixing purposes.

 You can use a Musical Instrument Digital Interface (MIDI) controller to replicate virtually any instrument or sound effect.
 A MIDI controller sends digital information that the DAW can interpret as a note or chord.
 You can download plugins for synthesizers, pianos, drum kids, orchestral instruments and more, then control them from your MIDI device.
 The standard MIDI controller looks and plays just like a piano keyboard.